 The car we drive today, the phone we use, even simple things such as the coffee machine we make our drinks with.
-What’s fit for purpose today, is outdated and compromised tomorrow as research and development brings new innovations to tackle fresh challenges.
+What’s fit for purpose today is outdated and compromised tomorrow as research and development bring innovations to tackle fresh challenges.

-Lubricants are no different, with end users demanding increasing performance and solutions to address an ever broader range of requirements.
+Lubricants are no different, with end-users demanding increasing performance and solutions to address an even broader range of requirements.

-Conventional lubricants have been around for decades, and generally accepted UNTIL there’s a better solution…
+Conventional lubricants have been around for decades and are generally accepted UNTIL there’s a better solution…

 “What if you could run your equipment for longer?”

 It’s a question we often pose to our customers.
 Mining, Construction, Farming, Marine and Aerospace; all 24/7 industries reliant on heavy equipment operating reliably and efficiently for maximum output.

 So if you increase service intervals and operate equipment for longer;

 - You immediately reduce the cost of ownership of equipment, downtime, and energy consumption, which directly impacts the bottom line.
 An easy ‘win’ for little effort.